Counterfact

 If you have control over the OpenAPI (i.e. you're not getting it from a third party), we recommend working with a local file for a great developer experience.

-Do I need to restart after changing a file in paths?
+Do I need to restart after changing a file in routes?

 No. The fact that you can change the code while the server is running is what makes mocking in Counterfact so pleasant.
 It watches for file changes and updates automatically.
 And the state of your context objects is preserved.
 You can even change the definition of a context object (_.context.js) and Counterfact will preserve the values of any properties you didn't explicitly change.